 Moringa the Miracle Tree

 Many scientists call it a miracle tree because of its wondrous benefits.
 Locally, Filipinos call it as “Malunggay.”
-Other nationalities called it Horseradish and Drumstick.
+Other nationalities called it Horseradish.
 It has a higher oil content of 40% compared to other similar sources.
 It has one of the most nutritious sources of food raw materials known to men.

-There is much more this amazing plant can do be utilized for.
+There is much more this amazing plant can do for you.
 To recieve more information or ideas on farming and processing this crop please feel free to send an inquiry using our contact us page.